FilipSzkandera/Ad-Skipper-for-YouTube-Chrome/README.md

     - Download the extension from the Chrome Web Store or install it manually by enabling Developer Mode in Chrome's extension settings and loading the extension unpacked.
 2. **Activation**:
     - Once installed, the extension runs in the background and automatically detects and skips ads or replaces them with GIFs according to the user's settings.
-3. **Settings**:
-    - Access the extension's settings panel by clicking on the extension icon in the Chrome toolbar.
-Users can enable or disable ad skipping, set preferences for GIF replacement, and customize their viewing experience.

 ## Legal & Ethical Considerations
 - **Note**: The extension might affect YouTube's ad policies.
 Ensure compliance with YouTube's terms of service before using the extension extensively.